You call him Dumb Ox? This Dumb Ox will fill all the world with his bellowing.

 Saint Albert the Great, responding to jibes from some of the other students he was instructing aimed at a young Thomas Aquinas.

-Today, January 28th, is the feast day of Saint Thomas Aquinas, who was granted three gifts from God: the life long innocence of a child; the soul of a mystic; and one of the mightiest intellects ever possessed by mortal man.
+Better late than never.
+I always attempt to observe the feast day of the Angelic Doctor, but this year the 28th sailed by me.
+Saint Thomas Aquinas was granted three gifts from God: the life long innocence of a child; the soul of a mystic; and one of the mightiest intellects ever possessed by mortal man.
 The ladies of History for Music Lovers kick off our celebration of the Angelic Doctor with their own unique tribute.

 Here is Pope Benedict on Saint Thomas: